the-teachingRSE-project/competencies/competencies.md

 RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialization, expectations and experience.
 The team skills are therefore crucially important.
-Teams skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2024].
+Team skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2024].
 However, the interpersonal and organizational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.